DixitPatel/Distributed_Stack/README.md

 # Distributed Fault-tolerant Stack in Go.

-This is repo contains an implementation of a Distributed Fault-Tolerant Stack in Golang. <br><br>
+This is repo contains an implementation of a Distributed Fault-Tolerant Stack in Golang. <br>

 **Tech Stack** : Golang, Goreman ([foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html) tool for Go), Raft Consensus algorithm.